Look For This In a Quality Shed

 I'm an old IT guy that worked for a couple of large software companies here in the Bay Area.
-A year-and-a-half ago I started building sheds as Atlas Shed and I've never looked back.
+Two-and-a-half years ago I started building sheds as Atlas Shed and I've never looked back.
 Yep...
 I went from "high tech" to "low tech".

 All our sheds come standard with:

 - The Floor - it's beefy.
 We use Pressure Treated 2 X 6's for the joist system and 3/4" plywood for the shed floor.
 This floor will literally support tons of weight and it won't rot.
 And if your over 50… this floor will probably last longer than you will.

 - The Walls - are framed 16" O.C., just like your house and sided with LP Smartside, which has a prorated 50 year warranty.
 16" O.C. framing is a requirement for the siding warranty, so it always surprises me when I see some of our competition using 24" O.C.

 - Not OVER Designed - our shed is WELL designed, but not OVER designed.
 Here's what this means for you:

 - Many Bay Area sheds use posts with ridge beams to support the roof.
 That's overkill because we don't have snow loads here that require support like that.
 Our sheds are designed to use trusses and they are more than capable of doing the job.
 These are much simpler and quicker to install than ridge beams and that in turn saves you money.

 - When it comes to windows, many shed builders use Jeld Wen dual pane windows or similar.
 Those are good windows, but why spend the money for dual pane in a completely un-insulated shed?
 The windows won't help keep the temp down so why spend the money?
 We use attractive single pane windows.